coecs-hhs/HydroSim/docs/mqtt.md

 ```

 **2. Publish (Sender):**
-You'll also need to change most of these arguments:
+You'll also need to change most of the arguments passed:
   - The `--host` argument needs to be changed to the CN (IP-address of the broker).
   - The `--cafile`, `--cert` and `--key` arguments need to be changed to the certificates you created (e.g., `ca.crt`, `test_pub.crt` & `test_pub.key`).
   - The `--topic` needs to be changed to a topic of your choosing.